Page updated May 2026

 |

-Detection Tools: Not Approved
+Detection tools: Not approved

 Tools to detect text or other outputs produced by GenAI are not reliable.
 False accusations can be devastating.
 No detection tool has been approved for use at the University of Saskatchewan.
-USask continues to monitor and assess detection strategies.Research into detection tools has found problems with bias, false positives (accusing especially people writing in additional languages); false negatives (missed cases of GenAI use); and copyright concerns.
+USask continues to monitor and assess detection strategies.
+Contact gmctl@usask.ca with suggestions or questions.

-“GenAI Detection Tools, Adversarial Techniques and Implications for Inclusivity in higher Education” by Perkins et al, March 2024
+- GenAI Detection Tools, Adversarial Techniques and Implications for Inclusivity in higher Education by Perkins et al, March 2024

-Testing of Detection Tools for AI-Generated Text by Weber-Wulff et al, 2023
+- Testing of Detection Tools for AI-Generated Text by Weber-Wulff et al, 2023

-It is a potential copyright violation to put the work of another person into a third-party tool without their permission.
-If you, as the instructor, do not acquire permission from each student for submitting their work to GenAI or plagiarism detectors, doing so could be a copyright infringement issue and/or a violation of the University’s Use of Materials Protected by Copyright Policy.
+If you, as the educator, do not acquire permission from each student for submitting their work to GenAI or plagiarism detectors, doing so could be a copyright infringement issue and/or a violation of the University’s Use of Materials Protected by Copyright Policy.

 Students are advised to report use of detection tools on their intellectual property to their appropriate Associate Dean.